mortennobel/OpenGL_3.2_VS_2010_freeglut/README.md

-A simple OpenGL 3.2 example using MSVC 2010, FreeGlut and GLEW
+A simple OpenGL 3.2 and GLSL 1.50 example using Microsoft Visual Studio 2010, FreeGlut and GLEW
 ====================================

 ## Description